 Compass’ core values and global safety protocols guide the decisions, actions and behaviours of our people and serve as a foundation for the way we conduct business.

 Our suppliers undergo a rigorous approval process, with any areas for improvement rapidly remedied to mitigate wider risks.
-An increasing number of our businesses’ sites operate to ISO 22000 food safety management system standards.
-All employees handling food receive food safety training, including temporary and contract workers.
-Further training is delivered at a local level on food hygiene and allergens.
+An increasing number of our businesses’ sites operate to ISO 22000 food safety management system standards or similar Safe Quality Food (SQF) standards.
+Food safety training is delivered at the local level to account for unique market risks associated with food hygiene and allergen regulations.

-We’ve worked hard to create a culture that takes safety very seriously, and to train our people to adopt behaviours that focus on keeping them free from harm.
-All management and Board meetings throughout the Group feature a health and safety update as one of their top agenda items.
-The CR Committee reviews the Group’s Health, Safety, Environment and Quality (HSEQ) policies annually to ensure that they continue to reflect our aims and aspirations, and meet with current legislation.
+We have worked hard to create a culture that takes safety seriously and to train our people to adopt behaviours that keep them free from harm.
+Board and Executive Committee meetings regularly feature health and safety updates.
+The Corporate Responsibility Committee reviews the Group’s Health and Safety Policies annually to ensure that they continue to reflect our aims and aspirations and adhere to current legislation.

-Our safety culture empowers every one of our people to take responsibility for their own safety, and the safety of their colleagues.
-This is cultivated by our network of Safety Leaders operating at every level of our business.
+Our safety culture empowers our people to take responsibility for their safety and the safety of their colleagues.
+This is further cultivated by our network of safety leaders operating at every level within our businesses.

-Countries are required to report monthly to Group on their lost time incident frequency rate (LTIFR) and their food safety incident rate (FSIR).
-The management bonus scheme is linked to these indicators.
+Countries are required to report monthly to the Company on their LTIFR and FSIR.
+The management bonus scheme is linked to these key performance indicators.